 • DXA scans were exceptionally low from 2012 to 2014 among men aged 75 and older.
 It is known that men at this age are more vulnerable to fractures.

-The study concluded that a high proportion of older men at risk of fractures did not have screening tests and osteoporosis treatment.
+The study concluded that many older men at risk of fractures did not have screening tests and osteoporosis treatment.
 Screening tests can help to identify high-risk male patients who might benefit from early diagnosis and therapies.

 “There is a need for consistent osteoporosis screening recommendation in men,” said Dr. Jeffrey Curtis, co-author of the paper.
 “Incorporation of these recommendations in quality-of-care measures for osteoporosis management and post-fracture care is warranted to improve health outcomes in this population,” he commented.

-Dr. Curtis is Professor of Medicine, Division of Clinical Immunology and Rheumatology at the University of Alabama at Birmingham.
+Dr Curtis is a Professor of Medicine in the Division of Clinical Immunology and Rheumatology at the University of Alabama at Birmingham.